-- Add the sugar, water and 1/2 cup of coconut milk and mix the ingredients well.
+- Add the sugar, water and coconut milk and mix the ingredients well.

-- Close the pressure cooker with the lid (make sure you put the safety valve and follow the instructions in the manual while using the pressure cooker).
+- Close the pressure cooker with the lid (make sure to use a large sized cooker at least 5 to 6 liters size or 6 quart size and also make sure you put the safety valve and follow the instructions in the manual while using the pressure cooker).

 - Meanwhile you can dissolve the saffron strands in a little coconut milk (2 to 3 tablespoons of coconut milk is enough for this).

 - Once the pressure cooker is cooled, you can open the cooker and see if the dal is cooked well and soft enough in texture.